aerobless/thereabout/README.md

       + delete all entries for a specific day
     + Update
       + Drag map markers to update their location
+      + Update the date, time & altitude of an entry
 + Geocoding: Search for any location on Google Maps
 + Statistics
   + Number of countries visited